Skip to main content

 dx

-Finds copy-pasted blocks across languages and repos
+Finds subtle copy-pasted blocks across codebases and languages using content-agnostic shingle hashing.

 Tech Stack